HouseOfLogicGH/KubernetesOnProxmoxWithTerraformAndAnsible/additionalconfiguration/README.md

 The initial configuration steps can be found [here](https://github.com/HouseOfLogicGH/KubernetesOnProxmoxWithTerraformAndAnsible/blob/main/README.md).

+A YouTube video demonstrating these steps can be found [here](https://youtu.be/OtnX6kDUxII).

 ## NFS for Local Persistent Data Storage

 NFS gives you a simple way of storing data that can be accessed by Kubernetes that is persistent.